If you are somewhat like myself, you probably have more than one personal cloud sync services.

 odrive is your sync folder to everything online.
 Well, at least almost everything. odrive folder provides remote access to the content you have in different sources right from your desktop.

 Better part of it; it intelligently syncs only the files you want.
-Check out this page on more about how does odrive works.
+Check out this page on more about.

 odrive can get rid of using multiple different applications for different cloud services.
 You don’t need to run each different application for DropBox, OneDrive or GoogleDrive.